by Alec Clayton

 Liza Brenner and Melissa Meade, as prime examples, show work from their large work in progress, “The Medusa Project.”
 This ongoing project when complete will be a series of 26 paintings and essays, each set representing a word for each letter of the alphabet with each word being an archetype or slang word for women — responding to the question, “What is woman?”

 Nicole Gugliotti is showing three separate works.
-One titled “Family Dinner” is a large set of ceramic dinnerware laid out on a round table as if ready for dinner.
-Another called “Pusher Downers” consists of glass jars stuffed with shredded purple and green paper representing cabbage.
-And finally, three decorative wall-hanging ceramics titled “Things That Should Not Need to Be Said (But Clearly Do),” porcelain, underglaze, glaze raku and soda firing techniques.
-The “Things that should not need to be said” are: “No Body is Disposable,” “Being Fat is Fine,” and Wear Your Mask.”
+“Family Dinner” is a large set of ceramic dinnerware laid out on a round table as if ready for dinner.
+“Pusher Downers” consists of glass jars stuffed with shredded purple and green paper representing cabbage.
+Finally, there are three decorative wall-hanging ceramics entitled “Things That Should Not Need to Be Said (But Clearly Do),” porcelain, underglaze, glaze raku and soda firing techniques.
+The things that should not need to be said are: “No Body is Disposable,” “Being Fat is Fine,” and Wear Your Mask.”

-From across the gallery, Seonju Townsend’s portraits “Jac” and “Sally” look astonishing like faces painted by Chuck Close, but seen up close it becomes clear that they are made of heavy globs of paint laid down in a more modernist version of impressionism or pointillism.
+From across the gallery, Seonju Townsend’s portraits “Jac” and “Sally” look astonishingly like faces painted by Chuck Close, but seen up close it becomes clear they’re made of heavy globs of paint laid down in a more modernist version of impressionism or pointillism.

-Finally, one of the more powerful images in the gallery is actually three images — digital photos on metal: “Ice Hammer,” “Ice C Clamp” and “Ice Hatchet” — that read as a single work of art.
-They are stark images of tools in black, white and purple that form the letters T, G and I.
+Finally, one of the more powerful images in the gallery is actually three digital photos on metal, “Ice Hammer,” “Ice C Clamp” and “Ice Hatchet,” that read as a single work of art.
+They’re stark images of tools in black, white and purple that form the letters T, G and I.

 The Leonor R Fuller Gallery, South Puget Sound Community College,